liris-xr/AsioAudioUnity/docs/SetupFromSceneWithAudioSources.md

 ## Setup ASIO Audio Sources From Scene With Audio Sources

-If you have an existing scene and you want to convert all the Audio Sources to Custom ASIO Audio Sources, do the following steps:
+If you have an existing scene with Unity Audio Source components, you will need to convert these Audio Sources to ASIO Audio Sources, represented by the [CustomAsioAudioSource](/docs/Audio%20Components/CustomAsioAudioSource.md) component.

-- Open your scene.
-- Add a [ASIO Audio Manager](/docs/Audio%20Components/AsioAudioManager.md) object by going to *GameObject > AsioAudioUnity > Asio Audio Manager*.
+### Convert Unity Audio Sources

-- Go to *AsioAudioUnity > Convert all Audio Sources in scene to Custom ASIO Audio Sources*.
-This should convert all (active and inactive) Audio Sources from scene to [Custom ASIO Audio Sources](/docs/Audio%20Components/CustomAsioAudioSource.md), and automatically set the Output Channels.
+To do this, go to *AsioAudioUnity > Convert all Audio Sources in scene to Custom ASIO Audio Sources*.
+This should convert all (active and inactive) Audio Sources from scene to [CustomAsioAudioSource](/docs/Audio%20Components/CustomAsioAudioSource.md) components, and automatically set the Output Channels.

 <img src="/docs/pictures/existingscene1.png" alt="drawing" width="800"/>

-> If you also need to transmit source position via OSC from converted ASIO Audio Sources, you can go to *AsioAudioUnity > Add Source Position OSC to all Custom ASIO Audio Sources*.
-**Warning:** Be sure that an OSC Manager script is already present in scene before doing this operation.
+**To setup OSC for your ASIO Audio Sources, refer to [Setup OSC Environment](/docs/SetupOscEnvironment.md).**